What are microservices?

 Let’s start our discussion by setting a foundation of what microservices are.
 Microservices are a way of breaking large software projects into loosely coupled modules, which communicate with each other through simple Application Programming Interfaces (APIs).

 Microservices have become increasingly popular over the past few years.
-They are an example of the modular architectural style, based on the philosophy of breaking large software projects into smaller, independent, and loosely coupled modules, has gained prominence among developers for its dynamic and agile qualities in API management and execution of highly defined and discrete tasks.
+They are an example of the modular architectural style, based on the philosophy of breaking large software projects into smaller, independent, and loosely coupled parts, which has gained prominence among developers for its dynamic and agile qualities in API management and execution of highly defined and discrete tasks.

 Simply stated, microservices are really nothing more than another architectural solution for designing complex – mostly web-based – applications.
 Microservices have gained prominence as an evolution from SOA (Service Oriented Architecture), an approach that was designed to overcome the disadvantages of traditional monolithic architectures.
-In this blog post, we’ll explore the evolution of development from monolithic architectures towards microservices and its underlying justifications, as well as the pros and cons of microservices.
+In this blog post, we’ll explore the evolution of development from monolithic architectures toward microservices and its underlying justifications, as well as the pros and cons of microservices.

-To run the entire application, I will create either a WAR or EAR package and deploy it on an application server (like JBoss, Tomcat, or WebLogic).
+To run the entire application, I will create either a EAR or WAR package and deploy it on an application server (like JBoss, Tomcat, or WebLogic).
 Because I have packaged everything as an EAR/WAR, my application becomes monolithic in nature, which means that even though we have separate and distinguishable components, all are packaged together.